-The meaning of such an interim rent is only regarding business tenants where the Landlord and Tenant Act 1954 applies, which is the law that provides them a right to a new lease rather than the landlord being able to evict them (or at least paying them compensation in some cases where they can legitimately do this).
+The meaning of such an interim rent is only regarding business tenants where the Landlord and Tenant Act 1954 applies, which is the law that provides them with a right to a new lease rather than the landlord being able to evict them (or at least pay them compensation in some cases where they can legitimately do this).

 The Interim Rent, Under Section 24 of the 54 Act

 However, when you're relying upon the security and provisions of the Landlord & Tenant Act 1954, there is a right for either the landlord or tenant to apply for an interim rent if they wish.

 This permits the court to decide what this middle-rent should be between the old and new leases.

 So one lease may have ended three months ago already paying £10,000 pa, and a new one takes effect in another six months paying £12,000 - so is an interim-rent paid in this six-month gap, and if so when is it paid from and what figure is it between £10,000 and £12,000?

 Well, the best way to understand is through three issues, all beginning with the letter ‘A’:

 1. The Appropriate Date